 Bagel Franchise Opportunities

 Here are the best bagel franchise businesses for aspiring entrepreneurs to consider:

 1. Einstein Bros.
 Bagels

 The Einstein Bros.
 Bagels franchise may be the largest, with more than 300 franchises in 27 states.
+So there’s tons of brand recognition in high quality locations throughout the country.
 The Einstein Bagel franchise also includes made-to-order sandwiches and extravagant desserts.

 As with others in the bagel business. specialty coffee is a mainstay of the menu.
 Einstein’s is called Darn Good Coffee (because it is).
 Einstein also offers catering.

 This food franchise is looking to expand.
 The franchise fee is $35,000.

 2. Manhattan Bagel

 This bagel business is also owned by the Einstein Bros.
 Bagels parent company.
 The franchise opportunity includes locations in New York, New Jersey, Pennsylvania and Delaware.